Christian Formation for Children

 Christian formation for children at church takes place in at least three places: worship, education, and ongoing interpersonal relationships with mentors and peers.

-Children are also welcome and encouraged to attend worship at the 30-minute Wednesday evening candlelight communion service, as well as special services throughout the year, particularly around the major feast days of the church.
+Children are also welcome and encouraged to attend worship at the special services throughout the year, particularly around the major feast days of the church.

 In addition, children may go deeper by helping to lead worship.
-Children old enough to read may help lead prayers at the 9 a.m. service.
-And beginning at age 11, children may become acolytes, crucifers, scripture readers, and so forth.
+Beginning at age 11, children may become acolytes, crucifers, scripture readers, and so forth.
 Read more about Worship Ministries here.

 There is no better way to learn to be a Christian than to be in relationship with other, mature Christians.
 Parents are, of course, their children's biggest role models when it comes to religious education.
 But clergy, Sunday School teachers, youth mentors, and other adults they encounter at church are also influential.
 And building connections with peers who also strive to live as Jesus taught means so much to kids, especially in the modern world.

 St. Luke’s Welcomes Liz Richardson as our new Sunday School and Youth Group Coordinator